Turning 40 Was All Fun & Games Until…

 I don’t know how many times I’ve had younger women tell me that I remind them of their mothers.
 I truly hate it when this happens.
 It’s so awkward, and kind of gross.
 It immediately sets up a dynamic that feels super unhealthy.
 I am not your mother.

-Seriously, I’m not your mother and I don’t want to hear about your mommy issues.
+Bottom line?
+I’m not your mother and I don’t want to hear about your mommy issues and I certainly don’t want to work them out in bed.
 Now that you are all grown up, you should just talk your problems out with her.

 The cougar concept

-I have watched younger men aggressively pursue my middle-aged female friends without provocation time and time again.
+The reality is that younger men often aggressively pursue middle-aged women without provocation.
 Younger men, genuinely seem to adore older women.
-While our plump cheeks and lineless skin may be gone, we’ve gained some attributes that make us equally as attractive as our younger sisters: confidence, knowledge, sexual skills/sexual openness, a liberated lifestyle, authenticity.
+While our plump cheeks and lineless skin may be gone, we’ve gained some attributes that make us equally as attractive as our younger sisters: confidence, knowledge, sexual skills/sexual openness, a liberated lifestyle, and authenticity.

 Please note, I said equally attractive.
 I do not think that older women are more attractive than younger women, or vice versa.
 I think women of all ages are beautiful and each age has its own allure.

 Unfortunately, what goes comes along with being persued by younger men is not so fun.
 If only they could keep their sweet little mouths shut and think before they spoke.
 A good friend of mine, who is currently 45, was asked this while on a date with a 38-year-old man: “Do you typically go for younger guys?”